rubenhortas/n-layers-ddd/README.md

 - For an up-to-date reference application on Microservices/Containers Architecture with .NET Core, check this: [http://aka.ms/MicroservicesArchitecture](http://aka.ms/MicroservicesArchitecture)

 ## Support
-If you find these examples useful you can star this repo.
+If you find this example useful you can star this repo.